-It is important that personal information the School collects is accurate, complete and up-to-date.
+It is important that personal information the School collects is accurate and complete.
 During the course of our relationship with members of the School community, they will be asked to keep the School informed of any changes to personal information.
 They can contact the School at any time to update personal information held by the School.

-The School will destroy or de-identify any personal information which is no longer required by the School for any purpose for which we may use or disclose it, unless we are required by or under an Australian law or a court order to retain it.
+The School will destroy or de-identify any personal information that is no longer required by the School for any purpose for which we may use or disclose it, unless we are required by Australian law or a court order to retain it.